riri-rari/BLRM-BR_BOIN-BF/BLRM+BF/README.md

 - 2: closed for n\_cap
 - -1: closed for not activity

 ## Limitations

+### General

+- If BY the arrival of a patient no dose is open for backfill and no dose is openable for backfill then the patient is rejected
+- The DLT_time is used as the time for assignment (reference to BLRM and TITE-BLRM)

+### not EWOC

 -  In the decision() function we report the selected probability as the one that minimizes the absolute distance with the target.
 In the case for which two are minimizing then the lowest one is taken.
 Can be a conservative approach
 -  In the lowest-Dose-deemed-unsafe part I use the same limit as in the BOIN (0.95) whereas in the BLRM paper this limit is set to 0.80 (more conservative).
 -  Backfill closed with the overtoxicity boundary (different from BOIN)
--  The starting values in the MCMC are arbitrarly chosen as for the few observations a var-cov matrix estimated in any way would be extremelly large and so then the loop for the NA of the log_ratio would be never exit
+-  The starting values in the MCMC are arbitrarly chosen as for the few observations a var-cov matrix estimated in any way would be extremelly large making no sense

-# What to do 9/4/24:
-- finish commenting
-- discuss problems
-- check code Neuen
-- finish with implementation of the simulation settigns
+### EWOC:

+- use of Component-wise adaptive MCMC that might be not the optimal solution as it might be conservative in patients allocation